 In spite of recent digital innovations, the banking sector is still known for its lengthy processes around information input and exchange.
 This makes banking ideal territory for RPA implementation.
-In client facing banking, RPA can be used to confirm appointments with customers, pull up their information from CRM systems, and – using machine learning algorithms – suggest which financial products are most likely to be of interest to them.
+In client-facing banking, RPA can be used to confirm appointments with customers, pull up their information from CRM systems, and – using machine learning algorithms – suggest which financial products are most likely to be of interest to them.
 It can also be revolutionary in processes such as loan applications and approval, drastically cutting the time it takes for clients to receive a decision on their request.

 The Co-operative Bank have been using RPA in identifying and automating 10 processes including Direct Debit cancellations, CHAPS payments, account closures and audit reports.
-After an automation programme of 12 months, results included significant time efficiencies and a rapid return on investment, with individual projects paying for themselves in less than three months.
+After an automation program of 12 months, results included significant time efficiencies and a rapid return on investment, with individual projects paying for themselves in less than three months.

 Lengthy, multi-step claims processes and document-heavy workflows make the insurance industry a prime use case for RPA.
-Whether it is issuing policies or renewals, underwriting, claims processing, or even just managing end of month reports, a host of information from different sources must be compiled and sorted for the majority of operations in this industry.
+Whether it is issuing policies or renewals, underwriting, claims processing, or even just managing end-of-month reports, a host of information from different sources must be compiled and sorted for the majority of operations in this industry.

-In fact, the insurance sector is one of the first widespread adopters of automation technology, and an Enterprise RPA Platform can automate 70 per cent of one insurance organisation’s tasks.
-Another insurer was able to reduce its onboarding costs by 91 per cent and increase processing times by 600 per cent.
+In fact, the insurance sector is one of the first widespread adopters of automation technology, and an Enterprise RPA Platform can automate 70 percent of one insurance organisation’s tasks.
+Another insurer was able to reduce its onboarding costs by 91 percent and increase processing times by 600 percent.
 The combination of Intelligent optical character recognition (OCR) with RPA has been particularly transformational in the insurance industry, with software automatically pulling information from documents and directing it to appropriate work streams.

 While not strictly an industry in its own right, HR is a permanent feature of all businesses.
 The more a business grows, the larger its HR department becomes, and the more processes there are for its employees to manage.
-Tasks such as recruitment, vetting workers, and processing employee absences or claims for expenses are time consuming, repetitive jobs which often still rely on physical documentation.
+Tasks such as recruitment, vetting workers, and processing employee absences or claims for expenses are time-consuming, repetitive jobs that often still rely on physical documentation.
 Automating these tasks with RPA frees HR workers from these jobs whilst also improving accuracy and efficiency rates for the department.

-In addition, RPA can be combined with machine learning and Natural Language Processing (NLP) to great effect in HR in the creation of purpose built chatbots.
+In addition, RPA can be combined with machine learning and Natural Language Processing (NLP) to great effect in HR in the creation of purpose-built chatbots.
 This allows employees to interact with a virtual assistant rather than a human worker when they need advice or to register claims or documents.
 It can dramatically improve the flow and accuracy of information to individual employees throughout the wider business, giving them better access to data and ensuring their claims are processed more quickly.

 CHOOSE EKOIOS TECHNOLOGY – YOUR TRUSTED RPA SOFTWARE DEVELOPMENT PARTNER

-Our team is here and ready to provide you RPA development with top software engineering talents in Ha Noi City, the Silicon Valley of Vietnam.
-We also have representative offices in United States and Japan to provide seamless support for our clients.
+Our team is here and ready to provide you with RPA development with top software engineering talents in Ha Noi City, the Silicon Valley of Vietnam.
+We also have representative offices in the United States and Japan to provide seamless support for our clients.

 Ekoios Technology is currently among the most accomplished in the industry, who are former co-founders and experts of leading IT corporates in Viet Nam.
-With our deep experience in many tech fields (especially in Blockchain and AI) and team of highly skilled software developers on board, we possess the expertise needed to turn your idea into reality and provide you with 24/7 support during the process, ensuring the highest quality at a very affordable cost.
+With our deep experience in many tech fields (especially in Blockchain and AI) and a team of highly skilled software developers on board, we possess the expertise needed to turn your idea into reality and provide you with 24/7 support during the process, ensuring the highest quality at a very affordable cost.

 Please contact us for more information.